 They say Dawn was pronounced dead by a medical examiner over the phone from Winnipeg, about 800 kilometres to the south.

 They say officers didn’t tape off the scene, collect evidence or speak to potential witnesses.
 Most upsetting, they say, was police letting Dawn’s young daughters watch as they loaded the body bag into the back of their truck.

-Yet the response to the family’s official complaint was there was no police “neglect of duty.”
+Yet the response to the family’s official complaint decided there was no “neglect of duty.”

 Brother Dennis Anderson said the case may be over for police but not for the family.

 “We have no trust with the RCMP,” he said.
 “None of us do.
 You don’t want to talk to police.”

 But, he admitted, that’s what’s stalling any new developments in Dawn’s case.

 He said people have identified a male suspect in the community who has informally confessed to killing Dawn but are too fearful to go on the record.